mminute/mminutePhotoManager/Devlog.md

 # Dev Log

 ## TODOS:
+- Add text field to add notes on photo collection?
+- Date photo collection updated?
+- Date each photo was updated?
 - Warn if importing duplicate image?
 - Build base64 string each time since someone may have replaced the photo
 - ✅ Remove the app level save button and update directly from photos/people etc